5 Managed Service Myths Busted

 Share This

-The term “Managed Services’ has become somewhat ubiquitous when describing services provided by an outside IT agency.
-To some, the term is akin to ‘Helpdesk.’
-To others it means subscribing to Office365 ®.
-In fact, Managed Services means a provider will assume responsibility for providing a defined set of services to its clients.
-That is just one of many misconceptions I have seen in the IT industry.
+The term “Managed Services’ has become somewhat ubiquitous when describing services provided by an outside IT partner.
+To some, the term means simply ‘helpdesk.’
+To others, it means subscribing to Office365 ®, or its remote-only support on a pay-per-hour basis.
+The truth is, a Managed Services Provider (an MSP for short) assumes responsibility for providing a defined set of services to its client.

-Many IT workers and leaders alike, as well as senior management outside of IT, perceive that Managed Services is a more of a luxury than a need.
-However, when considering the ever-increasing complexity of IT environments, coupled with new challenges encompassing security, IoT, BYOD, ‘the Cloud’, and more, Managed Services is no longer just nice-to-have.
-It’s a mandate for IT organizations large and small, which is why only the best services such as ibm managed services should be sought out.
+Company IT leaders as well as senior corporate management perceive that having an MSP is more of a luxury than a need.
+However, when considering the ever-increasing complexity of IT environments, coupled with new challenges encompassing security, IoT, BYOD, Cloud-based solutions, and more, an MSP is no longer just nice to have, it’s a necessity for organizations large and small that are operating with limited resources, knowledge and aging network infrastructure.

-Simply put, these myths are keeping technology teams from benefiting from the increased agility and strategic value managed services brings to an IT department.
-By debunking some of these myths with facts about Managed Services, your business should benefit by realizing IT’s untapped potential.
-So, if you want to look at an example of Managed IT, take a look at this Managed IT Melbourne service, you can find out exactly what they do and why they are important.
+Simply put, the following myths are holding technology teams back from the increased agility and the strategic value an MSP brings to an IT department’s tool chest.
+By debunking some of these myths with facts about MSPs, your business will benefit by realizing IT’s untapped potential.
+Let’s go!

 Myth #1.
 We already have infrastructure management tools.
 Why do I need Managed Services?